whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 I can't remember exactly where, possibly the Tailwind build process, but I don't manually add `::backdrop` to the CSS variables and just have it live at `::root` instead only.
 This is to save on size as it's rarely ever needed or used.
 I believe the Tailwind plugin will use ::backdrop though.

+### typewriter effect supports custom fonts

+Unlike the original library, this version doesn't set `font-family: monospace;` for the typewriter effect.
+This allows for greater flexibility in font choices, though it may require minor adjustments if spacing issues occur.

+### No flomoji

+There is currently a class that I think is for demo purposes that takes a lot of space, removed it.
+It was called flomoji and just added a flying rocket or emoji over your text that was hard to have many use cases for.

 ### Extra Classes

 There's not a super solid way to on/off animations currently without completely adding/removing possibly multiple classes.
 For certain Tailwind environments, this is probably not an issue.
 For my purposes, I needed a simpler way to do "activate" the animation, like to easily trigger when it is scrollable viewport.
 It makes sense part of the library.